Greater High Point Senior Games among spring programs to keep active

 Let’s Make A Racquet

-Our free introductory tennis program teaches participants ages 5-12 the foundational skills through game play and a step-by-step curriculum on Thursdays, April 4 – 29 at Oakview Recreation Center (503 James Road, High Point) and May 6 – 27 from 6 – 8 p.m.
+A free introductory tennis program teaches participants ages 5-12 the foundational skills through game play and a step-by-step curriculum from 6 to 8 p.m.
+Thursdays, April 4-29 and May 6-27, at Oakview Recreation Center (503 James Road, High Point).
 Call 336-883-3508 for details.

 Twilight Golf Rates